Curtis Gates Lloyd: Career

 His conservative approach to classification was later criticized by Marinus Anton Donk, who wrote "The terror that Lloyd spread among North American mycologists and abroad by ridiculing everything that reminded him of taxonomic innovation in the systematics of fungi ... has not yet been completely overcome.
 His slipshod taxonomic methods were accepted as standard by some of his correspondents."

 Lloyd spent much of the latter half of his career working on the polypore fungi, of which he amassed an extensive collection later described by Josiah L. Lowe as "undoubtedly the best single source of information on the species of the world."

 In 1926, plagued by failing eyesight, Lloyd was forced to retire from his mycological work, and returned to Crittenden, where he lived until his death from complications of diabetes, on November 6, 1926.
 Most of his wealth was placed in endowment with the Lloyd Library and Museum.
+In accordance with his wishes, Lloyd's body was cremated, and his ashes spread on his property in Crittenden.
+However, he constructed a gravestone for himself before he died, which was also placed on the property, with a double-sided, unusual epitaph: